-Requesting an exemption of being assigned to a 'distant' site through OASIS Lottery

-Students may request to be exempt from the possibility of being assigned to a 'distant' site for Core Clinical Experiences and Advanced Studies for the following reasons:
+Distance Exemption: Requesting an exemption of being assigned to a 'distant' site through OASIS All students are eligible to apply for a distance exemption for CCE rotations, to be exempt from the possibility of being assigned to a 'distant' site for Core Clinical Experiences and Advanced Studies.
+Approved requests for a distance exemption would include the following:

-- a) The student is a parent to a small child/children who live at home with them - b) The student is under a physician's care for a condition requiring frequent medical intervention from that physician - c) Other considerations of equal magnitude
+- a.
+The student is a parent to a small child/children who live at home with them - b.
+The student is under a physician's care for a condition requiring frequent medical intervention - c.
+The student is a primary caregiver for a spouse or parent with medical concerns - d.
+Other considerations of equal magnitude